September 4, 2021

 Should Probation Officers Protect Personal Assets?

-If enacted into law, SB 2 would increase the risks of personal liability for actions covered by the Government Code sections it eliminates.
-County governments have no obligation to pay punitive damages levied against an individual officer in a civil rights case, although most have a practice of doing so.
+If enacted into law, SB 2 would increase the risk of personal liability for actions covered by the Government Code sections it eliminates.
+Under current law, County governments have no obligation to pay punitive damages levied against an individual officer in a civil rights case, although most have a practice of doing so.
 Since the bill does not eliminate indemnification or remove the right to recover from the employer the officer’s attorney fees and costs related to a judgment, individual officers’ assets probably are at no greater risk of forfeiture or attachment to satisfy a judgment than under current law.

 Homestead provisions that protect a residence from a civil judgment, living trusts that assign assets upon death or incapacity, negligence riders on personal and homeowners’ insurance policies, and other steps to protect assets are wise for armed officers even without the dark cloud of SB 2 and similar measures looming over the profession.